Azure-Samples/storage-dotnet-blob-soft-delete/README.md

 1. Open the app.config file and comment out the connection string for the emulator (UseDevelopmentStorage=True) and uncomment the connection string for the storage service (AccountName=[]...)
 2. Create a storage account through the Azure Portal and provide your [AccountName] and [AccountKey] in the App.Config file.
 See https://docs.microsoft.com/en-us/azure/storage/common/storage-create-storage-accountfor more information
 3. Set breakpoints and run the project using F10.

+**Currently the storage emulator does not support soft delete.
+You will need to run the sample using a storage account**

 ## Demo